Kitware/trame/docs/content/docs/tutorial-setup-vtk.md

 From **Trame** we import the method for starting the Web server, and from Trame's `layouts`, we import a skeleton for a single page client application.

-Next, we define the graaphics user interface (GUI) using a bare minimum of options.
+Next, we define the graphical user interface (GUI) using a bare minimum of options.
 We instantiate a `SinglePage` GUI setting the browser tab title as `"Hello Trame"`, and then set the GUI `title.content` to hold `"Hello Trame"`.

 ```
 layout = SinglePage("Hello Trame")